2003 Hengyang fire

-The Hengyang "11•3" especially serious fire was a fire that occurred in Hengzhou Tower, Hengyang, Hunan Province on the early morning of November 3, 2003.
+The Hengyang "11.3" especially serious fire was a fire that occurred in Hengzhou Tower, Hengyang, Hunan Province on the early morning of November 3, 2003.
 The fire did not result in the death of any civilians, though 20 firefighters were killed.
 The subsequent collapse of the building was listed as an 'especially serious collapse and fire' by government regulators, the public security bureau and various inspectors, and the death of 20 firefighters was the largest loss of firefighters in China since 1949.

 Background

 Hengzhou Towers was a reinforced concrete masonry supported building with nine levels constructed as part of the plan for Hengzhou Market.
-The building was built in the courtyard style with an atrium in the centre from levels 2 to 9, surrounded by the mixed-use building divided into five connected blocks from levels 2 to 9 and with each block being only accessed through its set of stairs.
+The building was built in the courtyard style with an atrium in the centre, surrounded by the mixed-use building divided into five connected residential blocks occupying levels 2 to 9, with each block only accessed through its own set of stairs.
 It was constructed in 1998, when there were incentives in Hengyang for developers to take on such projects, such as projects with a cost of less than 3,000,000 RMB were not subject to a more thorough approval phase.
 This posed a significant risk to safety, as this meant the plans would not be first checked by experienced engineers.

+Zhuhui District, where the building was located, had a significant fire risk due to insufficient planning oversight and being a relatively historical district.
+Many markets in the district lacked sufficient spacing between each other, lacked firewalls and were built with non-compliant fire escapes.
+By December 2021, a large scale retrofitting of indoors firefighting equipment had been completed, significantly reducing the fire risk.